canton7/Simple.Migrations/README.md

 Connection Providers
 --------------------

-SimpleMigrations needs to be able to create, commit, and rollback transactions.
+Simple.Migrations needs to be able to create, commit, and rollback transactions.
 In order to encapsulate this functionality, the interface `IConnectionProvider<TConnection>` exists.
 This is implemented by `ConnectionProvider` for ADO.NET.